Pennsylvania Standards Laboratory

 Forms & Resources

-Public Fee Schedule establishes fees for calibration services.
+New - Public Fee Schedule establishes fees for calibration services.
 All local (including municipal police departments), state and federal government agencies are exempt from fee payments.

 Schedule Request Form may be used to request a date for scheduling calibration at the Pennsylvania Standards Laboratory.
 Completed forms can be faxed or emailed to the PSL.